calzoneman/sync/README.md

 The clientside is written in JavaScript and makes use of Socket.IO and jQuery.
 The web interface uses Bootstrap for layout and styling.

-Sync currently supports YouTube, Soundcloud, Vimeo, and TwitchTV.
+Sync currently supports YouTube, Soundcloud, Vimeo, Dailymotion, Livestream, and TwitchTV.

 Installing
 ----------